UnovaUnova Nodes

 List refused organization requests.

-POST/organization/request/:address/approveAuth: Bearer (super_account)
+GET/organization/request/:address/approveAuth: Bearer (super_account)

 Approve a pending organization request and provision the account.

-POST/organization/request/:address/refuseAuth: Bearer (super_account)
+GET/organization/request/:address/refuseAuth: Bearer (super_account)

 Refuse a pending organization request.